UNDER DEVELOPMENT – NOT YET OPEN TO THE PUBLIC

-Turkey Run Church is located near Fairfield County’s border to Pickaway County.
-When dedicated in 1835, the church was officially named The Turkey Run Predestinarian Baptist Church and more than 500 people came from miles around to attend its dedication.
-Built of brick made and fired on the property, the church could accommodate nearly sixty worshippers on hand-grained pews cushioned by early quilts.
-Adjacent to the church is an early cemetery with the names of many settlers, the descendants of which live in Fairfield County today.
+Turkey Run Church is located near Fairfield County’s border with Pickaway County.
+When dedicated in 1835, the church was officially named Turkey Run Predestinarian Baptist Church and more than 500 people came from miles around to attend the ceremony.
+Built of brick made and fired on the property, the church could accommodate nearly sixty worshipers on hand-grained pews cushioned by early quilts.
+Adjacent to the church is a cemetery in which are buried many of the early settlers whose descendants still live in Fairfield County.

 Directions and Map